peerdavid/netatmo-skill/README.md

 ## HowTo Setup
 1. Sign in in netatmo.
-2. Name your wetterstation modules and devices like the names written in SlotType.txt (or add some names to SlotType.txt)
+2. Name your weather station modules and devices like the lines in SlotType.txt (or add some names to SlotType.txt)
 3. Register as a developer on netatmo.
 4. Create a new app
 5. Copy the client id and the client secret.